We have started an exciting new initiative at Elsenham C of E Primary to allow children to lead their own learning and that of others.

 Children are being selected to work with subject leaders to plan and deliver group sessions for children younger than them.

 All year groups are taking part in the exciting scheme so they can share their learning and expertise.

 Have you got what it takes?
 These children have!

 Take a look below at what they have been doing!

-Science Leaders in Learning
+Phonics Leaders in Learning

-Leaders: Jax and Olivia (Year 5)
+Leaders: Forrest and Daisy (Year 2)

 The Leaders in Learning really engaged the children and rewarded everyone who took part with marbles and extra marbles for the winners.